How to support the programme?

 If you are unable to provide certain documents, please explain why.

-From May to June 2022, motivational interviews and the French test will take place.
-Students who are selected for the Access2university programme will enrol in the programme in early July 2022.
+In June 2023, motivational interviews and the French test will take place.
+Students who are selected for the Access2university programme will enrol in the programme in early July 2023.

 Learn more about the university